Skip To Main Content

 High School Students Attend a National Racial Healing Event

-On February 2nd, 2024, five State High student leaders attended the State College Borough’s, National Day of Racial Healing event actively engaged in conversations, addressing barriers that hinder genuine connections in our diverse community.
+On Janaury, 29th 2025, five State High student leaders as well as the Director of the Equity Department, Tonya Black along with the Equity Liaison Aaron Moon attended the State College Borough’s, National Day of Racial Healing event actively engaged in conversations, addressing barriers that hinder genuine connections in our diverse community.
 Their thought-provoking discussions with community members shed light on various obstacles impeding meaningful connections, demonstrating their commitment to fostering positive change.
 Rooted in their diverse personal experiences and their vision of future leadership, the students' perspectives were deeply appreciated by the community.
 As aspiring leaders, their voices resonated profoundly, providing a fresh and insightful take on breaking down barriers and building bridges in our society.
 The School District takes pride in the pivotal role these students played, fostering unity and understanding among the community and marking a significant step towards a more connected and inclusive State College.
-The District extends heartfelt gratitude to these five students, Grace Yang, Angel Holmes, Morgan Parker, Yannick Habiyaremye, and Angel Henward, for their exemplary participation and looks forward to their continued contributions towards shaping a more united community.
+The District extends heartfelt gratitude to these five students; (Left to Right) Tristan Rogers, Cheyla Ramirez Crawford, Maame Yeboah, Angel Henward and Grace Yang, for their exemplary participation and looks forward to their continued contributions towards shaping a more united community.

 Panel Empowering Individuals with Disability hosted by Delta No Place for Hate Students